khadas/khadas_docs/source/vim3/HowtoBootIntoUpgradeMode.md

 1. Power-on VIM3.
 2. Quickly press the `Function` key 3 times in 2 seconds, then release the key.
 3. You will see the Power-LED (Blue) blink for about 3 seconds.
 After the Power-LED (Blue) turns OFF, this indicates that the board is in Upgrade Mode (Maskrom Mode).

+### MRegister Mode
+1. Power on VIM3.
+2. Use a tweezer to short-circuit the two pads of the `M` register, and without releasing...
+3. Short press the `Reset` key and then release it, to boot into upgroup mode